szymonszl/inoue/README.md

 **Invalid sequences will cause an error**, so if you want to put a single percent sign in your filename please use `%%`.
 Sequences not related to the type of game (like opponent name in singleplayer) will be replaced with nothing.

+The filename pattern can also contain forward slashes `/` to mark directories.
+If the target directory does not exist, it will be automatically created.
+For example, `%Y-%m/%Y-%m-%d %H-%M vs %T.ttrm` will categorize TL replays by their year and month, creating folders named like `2020-05`.

 If a pattern is not specified with `saveas`, the following defaults are used:
 40L: `%Y-%m-%d_%H-%M_%T.ttr`
 Blitz: `%Y-%m-%d_%H-%M_%b.ttr`